-Ari’s Cancer Foundation, established in 2012, is run by 12 voluntary committee members and inspired by the life of a vibrant young lady, Ariana, who lost her battle to cancer at the age of 24.
+Ari’s Cancer Foundation, established in 2012, is run by 12 voluntary committee members and inspired by the life of a vibrant young lady, Ariana, who live by those three words and lost her battle to cancer at the age of 24.

 The Youth Booth is a comfortable workspace and recreational area for young adults to relax and be entertained in while they are undergoing chemotherapy treatment at the hospital.
 This eliminates all the negative energy and helps them be a normal teenager once again.

 Our first Youth Booth was installed at The Red Cross Children’s Hospital in August 2015, with the second edition installed at Groote Schuur Hospital in June 2016.
 We are currently in the process of raising funds for the third edition that will be homed at Tygerberg Hospital.

 Ari to all was a “normal” young lady who had a bubbly personality and loved life.
 She really lived every moment to the max.
 In 2008, at the age of 22, Ari was sadly diagnosed with a brain tumour.

 By 2010 the tumour had turned cancerous.
 From one day to the next, her life, and our lives, were turned upside down and we were fighting to save her life.
 She passed away after a courageous battle on 1 May 2011.
 Her fighting spirit and positive attitude throughout this ordeal made an impact on all that knew her, and even today, many say how much of an inspiration Ariana was to them.